obiwandsilva/elixir-romanum/README.md

 ## Usage

-After running the application (See the Instalation section bellow), the app will ask for an input.
+After running the application (See the _Running_ section bellow), the app will ask for an input.

-Romanum is smart enought to differ a decimal number from a Roman one from the input you pass.
+Romanum is smart enought to differ a decimal number from a Roman one after an input is given.

 In case you input a valid decimal number, Romanum will print a message with its convertion to Roman.
 Example: